• Wed. Mar 12th, 2025

 A list of some of the most significant Venetian bridges found throughout Cyprus

-The Nicosia Venetian Bridge: This bridge retains urban significance as it connects important districts within the capital city, showcasing the legacy of Venetian engineering amidst modernization.
+The Nicosia Bridge: This bridge retains urban significance as it connects important districts within the capital city, showcasing the legacy of Venetian engineering amidst modernization.

 The Zivani Bridge: An impressive example of a Venetian bridge located in the mountainous region, it has become a popular subject for photographers and historians alike.